 How To Apply

 The Agroecology Program accepts students from a wide range of undergraduate majors, not limited to the social and natural sciences.
-The admissions process is highly competitive, so all applicants should have a record of strong grades and GRE scores, Agroecology-relevant interests and experience, and a commitment to learning in a multidisciplinary program.
+The admissions process is highly competitive, so all applicants should have a record of strong grades, Agroecology-relevant interests and experience, and a commitment to learning in a multidisciplinary program.
 The deadline for fall semester applications is December 15th.
 Inquiries at other times may be considered.

 Submit the following to the University of Wisconsin-Madison Graduate School: